sanctuuary/APE_UseCases/ImageMagick/README.md

 For more info on installation see [APE](https://github.com/sanctuuary/APE).dana

 ## Domain Ontology
 Domain ontology consists of taxonomic classifications of the data and operations in the application domain, and provides a controlled  vocabulary  that  allows  for  different  abstraction  levels  of  its  elements.
-The current use case [ontology](imagemagick_taxonomy.owl) contains the following structure:
+The current use case ontology (see [ontology file](imagemagick_taxonomy.owl)) contains the following structure:
 - **thing** (root class in the OWL file)
   - **Tool** (name provided as modulesTaxonomyRoot in config file)
   - **Data** (usage of this class is optional)